tiwiz/ultimate-resources-android-devs/README.md

     * [Material Design Glossary](https://medium.com/tradecraft-traction/speak-intellegently-about-your-app-anatomy-material-design-glossary-c6769de0eb63#.3oqazmkft) : Speak Intelligently About Your App Anatomy (Material Design Glossary).
     * [Material Design everywhere using the Android Support Libs](https://realm.io/news/kau-michael-wolfson-material-design-everywhere/) : Mike Wolfson highlights some important components of these libraries and demonstrates how to use them effectively.

+    - ###### Navigation Drawer

+      * A series of [articles](https://medium.com/android-news/navigation-drawer-styling-according-material-design-5306190da08f#.h7gxpgkd4) digging on the Material Design Navigation Drawer and a [github project](https://github.com/Sottti/MaterialDesignNavDrawer) to see the code how it's done.

 - ##### Android Design Library